JeremyRand/namecoin.org/_posts/2018-06-27-electrum-nmc-auxpow.md

 More Electrum AuxPoW work will be covered in future posts.

-This work was funded by NLnet Foundation's Internet Hardening Fund.
+This work was funded by Cyphrs.